Parallel Weighted Random Sampling: Sampling with a Reservoir

-We adapt the streaming algorithm of Efraimidis \etal~\cite{efraimidis2006reservoir} to a distributed mini-batch streaming model (also known as \emph{discretized streams}), where PEs process variable-size batches of items one at a time.
-The PEs' memory is too small to store previous batches, only the current mini-batch is available in memory.
+We adapt the streaming algorithm of \citet{efraimidis2006reservoir} to a distributed mini-batch streaming model (also known as \emph{discretized streams}), where PEs process variable-size mini-batches of items one at a time.
+After processing a mini-batch, the task is to update the sample to be a uniform (or weighted) random sample without replacement of size $\min(k, n')$ of all $n'$ items seen so far, up to and including the items of the current batch.
+The PEs' memory is too small to store previous mini-batches, only the current mini-batch is available in memory.
 This is a generalization of the traditional data stream model and widely used in practice, \eg in Apache Spark Streaming \cite{sparkstream2013}, where it is called \emph{discretized streams}.
-The basic idea is to keep the reservoir in a distributed priority queue \cite{HubSan16topk}.
+The basic idea is to keep the reservoir, \ie the data structure used to maintain the sample, in a distributed priority queue \cite{HubSan16topk}.